sebgra/hicberg/README.md

 hicberg build-pairs --output=DIR [--recover]
 ```

-If the flag argument *recover* is used, the pairs file will be built from the last step of the analyis e.g. after having computed the statistics and reattributed reads from **group2** bam files.
+If the flag argument *recover* is used, the pairs file will be built from the last step of the analysis e.g. after having computed the statistics and reattributed reads from **group2** bam files.

 Considering the previous example, to build the matrix in a folder named "test" previously created on the desktop: